-Piers and jetties are iconic parts of Melbourne and important focal points for many communities and businesses.
-With more than 30 million visits annually, they contribute to economic growth and employment, benefiting communities through social wellbeing, tourism, marine activities, and related industries.
+We know Victorians love our piers and jetties and the opportunities they offer to enjoy time in the great outdoors in exciting and inspiring coastal locations.
+Melbourne’s iconic piers and jetties are important focal points for communities and businesses and receive more than 30 million visits annually.
+They contribute to economic growth and employment, benefiting communities through social wellbeing, tourism, marine activities, and related industries.

 Many of these structures were renewed around 50 years ago and are reaching the end of their design life, requiring significant investment to keep them safe for the community.